BREAST SELF-EXAMINATION: THE ESSENTIALS

 Lumps, areas of thickening, hard knots, swelling, skin dimpling, nipple changes, or unusual discharge are all things to bring up with a healthcare provider.

-Most changes aren’t cancer; anything new, persistent, or unusual deserves a professional check.
-The evidence on BSE’s impact on breast cancer mortality is mixed, so many experts now recommend general breast awareness over rigid monthly exams [Journal of Clinical Nursing; CMAJ].
+What else have you changed?
+Cancer; anything new, persistent, or unusual deserves a physical exam and a review of your evidence.
+BSE'sevidence on BSE’s impact on breast cancer mortality is mixed, so many experts now recommend general breast awareness over rigid monthly exams [Journal of Clinical Nursing; CMAJ].
 Education programs can help people do BSE more often and thoroughly, but skills may fade without ongoing guidance and retraining [American Journal of Public Health; Cancer].

-In short, breast self-exam means checking your breasts regularly in a systematic way, so you know what’s normal for you.
-While it can help you notice changes, it’s not a replacement for clinical screening when that’s available.
-Ongoing education and awareness are essential to benefit most from self-exams [BMC Women's Health; PLOS ONE].
+In short, breast self-exam means checking your breasts regularly so you know what’s normal for you.
+This helps you identify changes, and it’s not a clinical examination that's available when that’s needed.
+Ongoing education and awareness are essential from breast exams from Women's Health [BMC Women's Health; PLOS ONE].

 Comments